 During the winter, though, the river is full and swift.
-We have one child who is very unsafe near water, and so on winter walks we usually avoid direct access to the river.
-On this trip, we kept walking, and saw a sign we hadn’t seen before: Water Garden Trail.
+In other months, we stop and throw rocks into the water, but on this trip we kept walking and saw a sign we hadn’t seen before: Water Garden Trail.

 Water Garden Trail

 The Water Garden Trail is just past the river access point, and we’ve technically taken this trail before, but not in years.
-This time we did, and we discovered that it’s been improved…a lot!
+This time we discovered that that the trail has been improved…a lot!

 As the trail wound toward the wetland area of Mt Pisgah, we saw something through the trees…what on earth?

 Sometime in the past 15 years since we last took this trail, Mt Pisgah built a fantastic interactive interpretive center in a massive bird blind!
 I later researched and found that it was built in 2016 after several years of planning.
 The entrance is a long tunnel studded with bright interpretive signs about habitat, water, and ecology.